RADIUS PAYMENT SOLUTIONS LIMITED (“RADIUS”) PRIVACY NOTICE

 - we will take steps to limit direct marketing to a reasonable and proportionate level and only send you communications which we believe may be of interest or relevance to you;

 - you can ask us to stop direct marketing at any time – you can ask us to stop sending email marketing, by following the ‘unsubscribe’ link you will find on all the email marketing messages we send you.
-Alternatively, you can contact us at [link to ‘Contact us’ page].
+Alternatively, you can contact us via the link provided at the top of this document.
 Please specify whether you would like us to stop all forms of marketing or just a particular type (e.g. email); and

 - you can change the way your browser manages cookies, which may be used to deliver online advertising, by following the settings on your browser as explained below.